-The Aroha String Quartet's concert has been cancelled as a result of the Government’s new border control measures.
-At this time, all other Warkworth Music concerts are going ahead as scheduled.
+The Aroha String Quartet's concert was cancelled as a result of the Government’s Covid-19 control measures however other Warkworth Music concerts will go ahead, starting with Stephen De Pledge on 28th June.
 Warkworth Music takes the health and welfare of our audiences seriously.
-We are following Ministry of Health advice, and we encourage audience members to do the same.
+We follow Ministry of Health advice, and encourage audience members to do the same.

 AROHA STRING QUARTET

 Sunday 3 May 4 pm